-I INTRODUCTION2
+I INTRODUCTION

-Medicines for human use are regulated primarily by the Human Medicines Regulations 20123 (the Medicines Regulations).
-The Medicines Regulations implement Directive 2001/83/EC4 and most other EU medicines laws into UK law.
-The Medicines Regulations also consolidated most UK medicines legislation - including the majority of the Medicines Act 1968 - into one statutory instrument to provide a comprehensive regime for the authorisation, manufacture, import, distribution, advertising, sale and supply of medicinal products for human use.
+Medicines for human use are regulated primarily by the Human Medicines Regulations 2012 (the Medicines Regulations).
+The Medicines Regulations implement Directive 2001/83/EC3 and most other EU medicines laws into UK law.
+The Medicines Regulations also consolidated most UK medicines legislation - including the majority of the Medicines Act 19684 - into one statutory instrument to provide a comprehensive regime for the authorisation, manufacture, import, distribution, advertising, sale and supply of medicinal products for human use.
 However, the Medicines Act 1968 continues to regulate some aspects, such as pharmacies and the dispensing of medicines.

-Medical devices are regulated by the Medical Device Regulations,5 which implement the three EU Medical Devices Directives6 into UK law.
+Medical devices are regulated by the Medical Device Regulations,5 which implement the three EU Medical Devices Directives6 into UK law (pending the implementation of Regulation (EU) 2017/7457 on Medical Devices, and Regulation (EU) 2017/7468 on In Vitro